This vegetarian mushroom orzotto is essentially a pearl barley risotto and it features loads of sweet garden peas and red wine.

 It is also one of the key ingredients in a classic Jewish Cholent.

-So the first time that you cook this recipe, either know your product and be prepared to be flexible on the amount of stock you use.
+So the first time that you cook this recipe, it is important to be prepared to be flexible on the amount of stock you use.

 How to Cook Pearl Barley Risotto.